 Memory Expansion:

-The R340 supports up to 64GB of DDR4 memory across four DIMM slots.
-For users requiring additional memory capacity, upgrading the server’s memory is a straightforward process.
-By adding higher-capacity DIMMs or additional memory modules, users can scale up the server’s memory capacity to meet evolving workload demands.
+The R340 can handle a maximum of 64GB DDR4 memory distributed over four DIMM slots.
+For users who need more memory, the process for upgrading the server’s memory is very simple.
+With the addition of higher-capacity DIMMs or more memory modules, the server can have its memory capacity increased according to the changing workload demands.

 Storage Expansion:

-With support for up to four 3.5″ or 2.5″ hot-plug SAS/SATA HDDs or SSDs, the R340 offers ample storage capacity for most applications.
-However, for users requiring additional storage capacity, the server can be expanded using external storage solutions such as Dell PowerVault or Dell EMC Unity storage arrays.
-These solutions provide scalable storage options, allowing users to expand storage capacity as needed to accommodate growing data volumes.
+The R340 has a hot-plug capability for 3.5″ or 2.5″ SAS/SATA HDDs or SSDs up to the maximum of four units, thus offering a huge storage area for most applications.
+In case of, the R340 server can be boosted with the help of external storage like Dell PowerVault or Dell EMC Unity storage arrays by users who need more storage facility.
+These solutions provide scalable storage options, thereby allowing users to expand storage capacity as per the need of growing data volumes.

 Networking Expansion: